frank26080115/robots/misc/am32-hw-analyzer/README.md

 Second, find the SWDIO and SWCLK pins on the ESC.
 Have a look at the photo such as [this](https://github.com/Voodoobrew101/Media/raw/main/Wraith32-35A.png) or [this](https://user-images.githubusercontent.com/125764759/219981368-0c8087ad-3744-447d-926d-7fb3dd2b3269.png) or [this](https://user-images.githubusercontent.com/43121317/227747566-2c793599-9fc1-410f-be69-1d3437afca35.jpg) as examples of what to look for.
 Solder wires to those signals, connect them to the ST-Link, don't forget the ground signal.

 Within this project, there are prebuilt `am32-hw-analyzer.xxx.hex` files, and the file name indicates the microcontroller.
 You can choose the right one and flash it into the microcontroller.
 The instructions for this looks similar to [the instructions here](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/Crawler-AM32--single-ESC-Flashing-Tutorial), but with the `am32-hw-analyzer.xxx.hex` file.

+(or, use Arduino IDE to build the `am32-hw-analyzer.ino` file, which will generate a `am32-hw-analyzer.ino.hex` somewhere on your computer.
+Arduino can flash this through ST-Link for you, or you can use the ST-Link utility to do the flashing.)

 Connect the USB ESC link to the ESC, make sure everything has power.
 Open a connection to the serial port with any serial terminal software (such as Arduino, Putty, TeraTerm, RealTerm, etc) that can send things to the serial port.
 Use 19200 baud rate.